Celeo/mixer_rust_wrappers/README.md

 You can see a full example of what do do with these variables in the docs.

+## Examples

+There are examples of each methods use in the documentation.
+For something a little more complete, look at the doc comments on the methods in the code.

+For complete examples, see the `./examples` directory.

 ## License

 Licensed under either of